millanek/Dsuite/README.md

 ## [Optional] Installing the python3 Fbranch plotting script

 If you want to plot the results of the f-branch calcuation (see below), you will need to install the python script for this using setuptools.
 You need an internet connection as some python dependencies will be downloaded from `pypi.org`.
-Exit all python or conda virtual environments.
+It may be necessary to exit python or conda virtual environments for this to work correctly.

 ```console
 $ cd utils
 $ python3 setup.py install --user --prefix=
 ```

 The above should work on both mac and linux.
 Note that there is no text (not even whitespace) after the `=` above.
-If you want to use your own virtual environments, you can alternatively not run setupt.py and just install the dependencies with `pip` or `conda`.
+If you want to use your own virtual environments, you can alternatively not run setup.py and just install the dependencies with `pip` or `conda`.

 ## Input files: